panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The global scope is a mechanism that lets the host of JavaScript (browser, Node) supply applications with host-specific functions as global variables.

 In a browser environment, examples of host global variables are `window`, `document`.
-In Node environment, you can access `process` object as a global variable.
+In the Node environment, you can access `process` object as a global variable.

 ## 7. Lexical scope